-Any investment advisor engaged by Council must be licensed by the Australian Securities and Investment Commission.
-The advisor must be independent and must confirm in writing that they have no actual or potential conflict of interest in relation to investment products being recommended and is free to choose the most appropriate product within the terms and conditions of the investment policy.
+Any Investment Advisor engaged by Council must be licensed by the Australian Securities and Investment Commission.
+The advisor must be independent and must confirm in writing that they have no actual or potential conflict of interest in relation to investment products being recommended and is free to choose the most appropriate product within the terms and conditions of the Policy.
 Independence includes receiving no commissions or other benefits in relation to the investments being recommended or reviewed.